Stoxum/casinocoin-dev-portal/content/tutorial-gateway-guide.md

 ## RequireAuth

-The `RequireAuth` setting (`requireAuthorization` in CasinocoinAPI) prevents all counterparties from holding balances issued by an address unless the address has specifically approved an accounting relationship with that counterparty.
+The `RequireAuth` setting (`requireAuthorization` in StoxumAPI) prevents all counterparties from holding balances issued by an address unless the address has specifically approved an accounting relationship with that counterparty.

 We recommend always [enabling `RequireAuth`](#enabling-requireauth) for operational addresses and standby addresses, and then never approving any accounting relationships.
 This prevents operational addresses from creating issuances even by accident.
 This is a purely precautionary measure, and does not stop those addresses from transferring issuances created by the issuing address, as they are intended to do.

 If you want to use the [Authorized Accounts](#authorized-accounts) feature, you must also enable `RequireAuth` on your issuing address.
 When using Authorized Accounts, your issuing address must [submit a `TrustSet` transaction to approve each accounting relationship](#authorizing-trust-lines) that customers create with your issuing address.

-You can only enable `RequireAuth` if the address owns no accounting relationships (trust lines) and no offers in the CSC Ledger, so you must decide whether or not to use it before you start doing business in the CSC Ledger.
+You can only enable `RequireAuth` if the address owns no accounting relationships (trust lines) and no offers in the STM Ledger, so you must decide whether or not to use it before you start doing business in the STM Ledger.

 ### Enabling RequireAuth

-The following is an example of using a locally-hosted `casinocoind`'s [`submit` command](reference-casinocoind.html#submit) to send an AccountSet transaction to enable the RequireAuth flag: (This method works the same way regardless of whether the address is an issuing address, operational address, or standby address.)
+The following is an example of using a locally-hosted `stoxumd`'s [`submit` command](reference-stoxumd.html#submit) to send an AccountSet transaction to enable the RequireAuth flag: (This method works the same way regardless of whether the address is an issuing address, operational address, or standby address.)

 Request: